-The original LEDtechno (CustomDUO) packs used 7/5 AF 3600 mAh NiMh cells (3s), a simILr approx. size to 18650 li-ion cells.
+The original LEDtechno (CustomDUO) packs used 7/5 AF 3600 mAh NiMh cells (3s), a simiIar approx. size to 18650 li-ion cells.
 These ni-mh cells were rather tricky to get hold of in 1995, but are now widely available in capacities around 4500 mAh.
 Although superceded in many applications superceded by higher capacity, lighter weight li-ion cells, they do however have the advantage of being more robust and toleratant to a good soaking.
 If you wish to use higher capacity, lighter weight li-ion 18650 cells then a more waterproof battery box is essential (such as a Rude Nora Box).
 10 years ago such boxes may have accomodated as many as 4 cells (possibly series wired for high voltage).
 However, things move on, and such boxes are an increasingly hard sell.
-With significant improvements in both LED and battery technology it is far more likely that these boxes will now accommode 2 cells, typically parallel wired cells at 3.7v with suitable protection circuitry.
+With significant improvements in both LED and battery technology it is far more likely that these boxes will now accommodate 2 cells, typically parallel wired cells at 3.7v with suitable protection circuitry.

-In the UK, ex mining lamps (Oldham and CEAG) have been readily available, and hence widely used by cavers for many years, and provided the first platform for the use of LEDs for caving.
+In the UK, ex mining lamps (Oldham and CEAG) have been readily available, and hence widely used by cavers for many years, and these provided the first platform for the use of LEDs for caving.

 The appearence of high capacity NiMh cells in the mid 90s (not long before the arrival of white LEDs) initiated a transition from large waist mounted batteries to helmet mounted packs.
 The favoured method of attaching these interchangeable battery packs was the 'old style' Mk1 Petzl battery box.